hbulens/dime-repositories/README.md

 ## About this project

 Generic repository pattern with an implementation using Entity Framework.
+This project revolves around the `IRepository<T>` interface.
+This interfaces defines the capabilities of a repository which - rather unsurprisingly - are simple CRUD operations.

+In addition, this project is also concerned with instantiating the repositories.
+Rather than accessing the repository's implementation directly, a repository factory (defined by `IRepositoryFactory`) can be used and injected into the application.
+Support for multi-tenancy is built-in with the `IMultiTenantRepositoryFactory` interface.

+The projects in the `Providers` folder provide the implementation of the contracts defined in the Dime.Repositories assembly.

 ## Build and Test